ucf-research/BMP-library/docs/src/man_bmp.md

     tabs::Vector{<:Vector{<:Integer}}
 )
 ```
-A reversible circuit consists of reversible gates that have the number of
+A reversible circuit consists of reversible gates that have the same number of
 outputs as inputs.
 Accordingly, `bits` is a list of gate inputs as before, but
 `tabs` is now a permutation containing the output word for each input word.
 The
 order of the bitlines is preserved: Regardless of where a gate is specified in